-Military Begins Closed-Door Trial of Alleged Coup Plotters, Bars Journalists from Venue
+Military Begins Closed-door Trial of Alleged Coup Plotters, Bars Journalists from Venue

 Confirming the proceedings, the Defence Headquarters (DHQ) announced that a General Court Martial had been inaugurated to try 36 serving military personnel over alleged breaches of national security.

-In a statement issued on 24 April 2026, the Director of Defence Information, Major General Samaila Uba, said the trial relates to accusations of mutiny and an alleged attempt to overthrow the government.
+In a statement yesterday, the Director of Defence Information, Major General Samaila Uba, said the trial relates to accusations of mutiny and an alleged attempt to overthrow the government.

 “The Defence Headquarters has today inaugurated a General Court Martial to try 36 serving military personnel over alleged mutiny aimed at overthrowing the government of the day,” the statement said.